 1. Linear aquatic edge for ponds/SWM is measured by the shoreline distance of waterbody.
 Linear edge habitat for wetlands is determined using the delineated line distance of the wetland.
-Stream linear edge habitat is calculated according to the linear distance of bank (2banks) of stream bed.
+Stream linear edge habitat is calculated accoring to the linear distance along the top of each bank (2banks) of stream bed.
 Current and (Proposed) edge habitat distances vary in some instances due to expansion of existing ponds or day-lighting of stream channels for the redesigned golf course (see Figures ENV-4,5,6 for additional detail).